abhijithpunnappurath/dprr/README.md

-# dprr
-Reflection Removal Using a Dual-Pixel Sensor, CVPR 2019
+Code for "Reflection Removal Using a Dual-Pixel Sensor", Abhijith Punnappurath and Michael S. Brown, CVPR 2019.